medialab/ural/README.md

 ### is_typo_url

 Function returning whether the given string is *probably* a typo error.
+This function doesn't test if the given string is a valid url.
 It works by matching the given url tld against most prominent typo-like tlds or by matching the given string against most prominent inclusive language terminations.
 So the result could be a false negative.

 ```python
 from ural import is_typo_url